2015–16 Oklahoma State Cowgirls basketball team

-The 2015–16 Oklahoma State Cowgirls basketball team will represent Oklahoma State University in the 2015–16 college basketball season.
-It will be head coach Jim Littell's fifth season at Oklahoma State.
-The Cowgirls are members of the Big 12 Conference and will play their home games at the Gallagher-Iba Arena.
+The 2015–16 Oklahoma State Cowgirls basketball team represented Oklahoma State University in the 2015–16 college basketball season.
+It was head coach Jim Littell's fifth season at Oklahoma State.
+The Cowgirls are members of the Big 12 Conference and played their home games at the Gallagher-Iba Arena.
 They finished the season 21–10, 11–7 in Big 12 play to finish in a tie for fourth place.
 They lost in the quarterfinals of the Big 12 women's tournament to Oklahoma.
 They received at-large bid of the NCAA women's basketball tournament where they lost in the first round to St. Bonaventure.